tristerry08-coder/Navio/docs/INSTALL.md

 - _[Type](https://codeberg.org/comaps/comaps/src/commit/d02aefbf12a1a201090b40b395585e679b04c798/android/app/build.gradle#L278)_:
   - `Debug` is a debug version with all checks enabled.
-  - `Beta` is a manual pre-release build for testing.
+  - `Beta` is a manual build for testing.
   - `Release` is a fully optimized version for app stores.

 - _[Flavor](https://codeberg.org/comaps/comaps/src/commit/d02aefbf12a1a201090b40b395585e679b04c798/android/app/build.gradle#L179)_: